cally-cmd/ParrotEnvyFireplace/README.md

 ## Title

-The title of our game is `A Home for Parrot`!
+The title of our game is `Parrot King's Fire`!

 ## Intent